Skip to main content

 Key Considerations

 Planning for a clean energy future is not as simple as unplugging from fossil fuels and plugging into renewables like solar and wind.
-There are many other factors we must consider that are related to the types of clean energy we invest in.
-These key considerations include time, affordability, land use, community and resilience/reliability.
+Look at the list of factors below that we, our stakeholder groups, and community members must consider to create a clean energy grid.

 Time